This park is located on the Oregon side of Hells Canyon Reservoir at the junction of Idaho Highway 71 and Oregon Highway 86. Amenities include:

 We allow camping using tents or RVs in developed campgrounds or undeveloped areas near the reservoir.
-Most campsites can be reserved online, while a limited number remain available on a first-come, first-served basis.
+All campsites can be reserved online.
 Stays are limited to 14 consecutive days.

 Campsites can be reserved year-round.
 You can make reservations up to nine months in advance.
 If you require assistance or accommodation to make a reservation, please call 1-844-472-7275.
 A convenience fee of $5 will be charged to make reservations by telephone, in addition to the standard $10 reservation fee.